 Great sales collateral examples and templates are difficult to find in the construction industry.
-This is the very reason why we put together an entire library of sales collateral examples that you can download, edit, and use as you wish.
+This is the very reason why we put together an entire library of sales collateral examples and editable sales collateral templates that you can download, edit, and use as you wish.

 Sales collateral design can become a challenge especially when you don’t have an in-house graphic designer.
 All of the sales collateral examples in this article are part of our free library of collateral, proposal, and email templates.
 Get these sales collateral examples and use them for sales collateral ideas or as sales collateral templates.